landonb/dubs_style_guard/README.rst

 ---------------------------

 Modelines are common to Vim, but they're generally only read for help files.
-Dubsacks always looks for them in the first five or last five lines of a file.
+Dubs Vim always looks for them in the first five or last five lines of a file.

-Dubsacks also searches up the directory hierarchy for a special modeline file, ``.dubs_style.vim``, that can contain a list of filetypes and modelines, so you can easily define the style for different projects and for
+Dubs Vim also searches up the directory hierarchy for a special modeline file, ``.dubs_style.vim``, that can contain a list of filetypes and modelines, so you can easily define the style for different projects and for